alttch/busrt/docs/rpc_blocking.rst

 * Do not use RPC calls during event handling.
 Great idea, but what if RPC calls are really required and it is impossible to process an event without them?

-* Keep RPC query empty and toss events into secondary queries, where they are processed by blocking but background loop-handlers.
+* Keep RPC queue empty and toss events into secondary queries, where they are processed by blocking but background loop-handlers.
 Works fine with bounded channels until they are large enough.
 When the channels are full - blocks the RPC layer completely.